danja/dog/docs/opcodes.md

 0x35 BITAi   memory contents AND acc A, immediate, only status affected
 0x36 BITAa   memory contents AND acc A, absolute, only status affected
 0x37 BITAx   memory contents AND acc A, indexed, only status affected
-0x38 BITAxx   memory contents AND acc A, doubly-indexed, only status affected
 0x39 BITBi   memory contents AND acc B, immediate, only status affected
 0x3A BITBa   memory contents AND acc B, absolute, only status affected
 0x3B BITBx   memory contents AND acc B, indexed, only status affected
-0x3C BITBxx   memory contents AND acc B, doubly-indexed, only status affected
 0x40 PUSHXA   push accumulator A onto Auxiliary Stack
 0x41 POPXA   pop accumulator A from Auxiliary Stack
 0x42 PUSHXB   push accumulator B onto Auxiliary Stack